On

 Dr Nicholas CHAN Chaired Panel 2

-Dr Nicholas Chan is a postdoctoral fellow (Asian Security) at the Strategic Defence and Studies Centre, Australian National University.
 He holds a PhD from the Department of Politics and International Studies, University of Cambridge.
 His PhD project examines the position of Islam in Malaysia’s counter-terrorism on two levels: the first from the perspective of Muslim status-seeking at the global level, and the second revolves around daily knowledge practices of 'terrorist' construction across different sites of governance.
 Nicholas’s research interest lies in the intersection of religion and politics, with a specific focus on areas such as the politics of status-seeking, religion and social media, as well as the role of millenarian thinking in politics.
 Nicholas is also the co-investigator of a Meta research award in misinformation and polarisation, focusing specifically on the viral politics of right-wing populism in Malaysia.
 Nicholas has published in journals such as Foreign Policy Analysis, Critical Studies in Terrorism, and Critical Security Studies.

-What are the best ways of securing sea lines of communication and vital land routes in Southeast Asia, given strategic uncertainties?
+Chaired by Dr Eve Warburton of ANU, the panel sought to address the following questions: What are the best ways of securing sea lines of communication and vital land routes in Southeast Asia, given strategic uncertainties?
 How can the region update and innovate mechanisms for guarding against intramural disputes as well as external tensions and armed conflicts?

 Dr Rizal SUKMA, Centre for Strategic and International Studies (CSIS) Jakarta